swizzin/docs.swizzin.ltd/docs/applications/transmission.md

 ### Install options

+None of these are required for you to define if you want an easy install.
+If you would like to do something custom, then here are some options for you.

+**Please note that it is difficult for us to support these options as this is outside of the scope of what swizzin can manage**

 There are a couple options you can set **before** installing transmission through export.

 The names of the variables correlate to the similar equivalent variables available here on the Transmission configuration docs page https://github.com/transmission/transmission/wiki/Editing-Configuration-Files